Skip to main content

 The Messengers That Guide the Builders

-This delicate balance of is directed by a sophisticated communication network.
+This delicate balance of bone remodeling is directed by a sophisticated communication network.
 Hormones, particularly estrogen and testosterone, are the chief messengers in this system.
 They travel through your bloodstream and deliver critical instructions to your bone cells.
 Estrogen, for instance, acts as a powerful brake on the osteoclasts, slowing down bone resorption.

 It also supports the function and lifespan of the osteoblasts, promoting the building phase.
 Testosterone contributes to this process directly by stimulating osteoblasts and is also converted into estrogen within bone tissue, providing a secondary layer of support.